LaubPlusCo/LaubPlusCo.Helix.VsTemplates/README.md

 Visual Studio extension that accelerates creating new Visual Studio solutions and projects that follow the conventions described in Sitecore Helix.

+> CURRENTLY IN PRE-RELEASE MODE.
+DOCUMENTATION WILL BE UPDATED SOON.

 ## Installation
 The extension can soon be installed via Visual Studio Extensions and Updates